The Missing Manna Moment

 This post has been in the works for over six months; as a result, this article holds some of the most significant ideas published on this site.
 Everything written here is meant as a supplement to my book, Know the Time, Change Your World.

 My intention was to publish this at Shavuot/Pentecost but decided to post now as we begin the count of fifty days.
-This post may be altered on or around Shavuot depending what we see during these seven weeks.
 As strange as it may seem at the moment, I continue to think there is a good chance we will see some positive economic news in the near future.
 Regardless of the emotional pulls or pushes, please be circumspect as a new seven-year cycle begins.

 Here is the question I have been asking myself: Can the rhymes of the past 150 years explain the events of 1973-74 and guide us as we enter the next set of seven years?
 In addition to my regular ongoing reading materials, I have read at least five books with this question in mind; each book is mentioned and linked for your convenience in the relevant section of the post.